PUBLIC HEALTH LABORATORY SCIENTIST GENERAL I

 DESIRED OR PREFERRED QUALIFICATIONS

-The successful applicant must be able to work evenings/weekends/holidays as workload or emergencies dictate.
+The successful candidate must be able to work evenings/weekends/holidays as the workload or emergencies dictate.

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application based on your education, training and experience as they relate to the requirements of the position.
 Therefore, it is essential that you provide complete and accurate information on your application.
 Please report all related education, experience, dates and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).

 Complete applications must be submitted by the closing date.
 Information submitted after this date will not be added.

 Incorrect application forms will not be accepted.
 Resumes will not be accepted in lieu of a completed application.